chengze24/chengze24.github.io/_portfolio/portfolio-1.md

 ## Approval System

-This Django-based system streamlines the process of submitting and approving requests.
-Notable features include:
+The **Approval System** is a Django-based platform designed to simplify and automate the process of request submissions and approvals.
+Key features of the system include:

-- **Microsoft OAuth** integration for secure login
+- **Microsoft OAuth** authentication for secure user login
 - **Automated PDF generation** for approval forms
-- **Role-based access** (Admin, Manager, Staff)
+- **Role-based access control** (Admin, Manager, Staff) to ensure proper permissions
-- Responsive, user-friendly interface built with **Bootstrap**
+- A clean, responsive **Bootstrap** interface for an optimal user experience

+This system is ideal for businesses or organizations that require a straightforward, secure, and efficient way to manage internal approvals and document generation.

 ---